Benny93/axon-go/README.md

 - **Python Implementation:** Harsh Kedia
 - **Go Implementation:** Benjamin Vollmer

 All credit for the original vision, architecture, and Python implementation belongs to the original author.
-This Go implementation aims to preserve and extend that work with better performance and deployment characteristics.
+This Go implementation aims to preserve and extend that work with improved deployment characteristics.

 ---